Skip to content

 Represent n in two’s complement

-If is positive or zero: is converted into binary and mentioned as is.
+If nn is positive or zero: nn is converted into binary and a leading zero is added.

 3. Find the one’s complement: flip all bits (which effectively subtracts the value from -1)